quicwg/multipath/draft-ietf-quic-multipath.md

 # Multipath Operation with Multiple Packet Number Spaces

-The QUIC multipath exetnsion uses different packet number spaces for each path.
+The QUIC multipath extension uses different packet number spaces for each path.
 This also means that the same packet number can occur on each path and the packet number is not a unique identifier anymore.
-This requires changes to the ACK frame as well as packet protection as descibed in the following subsections.
+This requires changes to the ACK frame as well as packet protection as described in the following subsections.

 ## Sending Acknowledgements